SamKuhnbaum/12104714-Student-Monitoring/README.md

 In order to run the program, just click on the separate .exe files inside Monitor_KL2 and Decryptor.

 KL2 - This is the overall monitoring software -
-There is an options list which tells you exactly what to do upon starting the program It uses pyHook and pythoncom to find and record keystrokes PIL to take screenshots
+There is an options list which tells you exactly what to do upon starting the program.
+It uses pyHook and pythoncom to find and record keystrokes.
+PIL to take screenshots.
-Pycrypto to encrypt the monitoring file using AES-CBC MIME to send the files through email - to access the files after the process is complete log into
+Pycrypto to encrypt the monitoring file using AES-CBC.
+MIME to send the files through email - to access the files after the process is complete go to gmail and log in with

 Username: - mmukeylogger@gmail.co.uk
 Password: - keylogged